 The implementation of the curriculum is adapted to suit the needs of all children.
+Adaptive teaching is crucial to ensure all children can access the right support and make progress.
 Planned activities aim to foster good social relationships, promote equal opportunities and support special educational needs and disabilities.
 Positive relationships and good communication play a vital part when planning for individual needs.
 We are committed to ensuring ALL children have access to high quality teaching.
 Children with special educational needs receive some or all of the following to support their access to the curriculum: